fchensan/application-study-tool/pages/components/prometheus/prometheus.md

 storage and memory requirements, as it is the largest consumer of disk and memory resources in the AST project.

-A single modestly sized server can accommodate many BigIP Devices, but exact specs will depend heavily on how the devices are configured, storage retention settings, etc.
+A single modestly sized server can accommodate many BIG-IP Devices, but exact specs will depend heavily on how the devices are configured, storage retention settings, etc.

 For guidance on instance storage sizing, please review the [Prometheus Storage Sizing Documentation](https://prometheus.io/docs/prometheus/1.8/storage/).